Heat Kernel Renormalization on Manifolds with Boundary: Introduction

-In \ref{sec:count-comp-manif}, we correct what seems to be an oversight in Costello's reasoning in \cite{costello2011renormalization}.
-On a compact manifold $M$, Costello uses the asymptotic expansion of the heat kernel $K_t(x, y) \sim e^{-d(x, y)^2/4t}\sum_i \phi_i(x, y)t^i$, but for each chart in a cover replaces $d(x, y)$ with the coordinate distance $\|x - y\|$.
-Thus, taking a partition of unity, the Feynman weight under consideration becomes a sum of integrals whose integrands will contain the exponential of a quadratic form, which allows us to apply Wick's theorem.
-However, it does not seem to be correct that $K_t(x, y) \sim e^{-\|x - y\|^2/4t}\sum_i \phi_i(x, y)t^i$, at least not uniformly in $x$ and $y$.
-Again, we show how this difficulty is not fatal.
-While the counterterms will not simplify as they do on $\RR^n$, through the introduction of spanning tree coordinates, one can still bound the error.
+In \ref{sec:count-comp-manif}, we discuss the counterterm construction on a Riemannian manifold without boundary following similar reasoning to \cite{Costello_2011}, but with modifications.
+We correct what seems to be an oversight in Costello's reasoning.
+In particular, on a Riemannian manifold $M$, Costello uses the asymptotic expansion of the heat kernel $K_t(x, y) \sim e^{-d(x, y)^2/4t}\sum_i \phi_i(x, y)t^i$, but for each chart in a cover replaces the geodesic distance $d(x, y)$ with the coordinate distance $\|x - y\|$.
+Thus, taking a partition of unity, the Feynman weight under consideration becomes a sum of integrals whose integrands will contain the exponential of a quadratic form, which allows us to apply Wick's theorem to construct counterterms.
+However, it is not correct that $K_t(x, y) \sim e^{-\|x - y\|^2/4t}\sum_i \phi_i(x, y)t^i$, at least not uniformly in $x$ and $y$.
+We show how this issue can be resolved by adding an additional step to the procedure.
+In the end, while structure of the counterterms will be more complicated than on $\RR^n$, one can still bound the error.
 The inductive step in the constuction thus remains valid.

-The culmination of these results is \ref{sec:count-comp-manif-bdry} where we show the renormalization procedure can be carried out on a class of compact manifolds with boundary where the argument reduces that of \ref{sec:count_upp_half} near the boundary and \ref{sec:count-comp-manif} away from the boundary.
+The culmination of these results is \ref{sec:count-comp-manif-bdry} where we show the renormalization procedure can be carried out on a Riemannian manifold with boundary with a cylindrical collar neighborhood, with the argument reducing to that of \ref{sec:count_upp_half} near the boundary and that of \ref{sec:count-comp-manif} away from the boundary.
+We also comment on generalizing the discussion to Riemannian manifolds with boundary for which the double (always a smooth manifold) is also a Riemannian manifold (the theory of such manifolds is described in detail in Appendix \ref{sec:riemdouble})

-In Section \ref{sec:constr_eft} we move beyond the construction of counterterms for each Feynman weight and construct the counterterms $I^{CT}(\epsilon)$ for the entire effective interaction.
+In Section \ref{sec:constr_eft}, we move beyond the construction of counterterms for each Feynman weight and construct the counterterms $I^{CT}(\epsilon)$ for the entire effective interaction, essentially following Costello's book \cite{Costello_2011} and an earlier paper \cite{2007arXiv0706.1533C}.